Who is eligible

-There is an ongoing lawsuit over Medicaid expansion in Alaska.
 In August 2015, lawmakers opposed to expanding Medicaid filed suit against the Governor for his decision to expand Medicaid, although the Alaska Supreme Court refused to delay the September 1, 2015 effective date for the new eligibility guidelines.

 At the end of September, a legislative committee voted to allow the lawsuit to continue, despite protests that the suit could cost tax payers half a million dollars.
 Democratic lawmakers have said that the lawsuit amounts to a waste of time and money, “all in an effort to deny health care to thousands of our friends and neighbors.”
 But Republican supporters of the lawsuit contend that Governor Walker overstepped his authority when he expanded Medicaid by executive authority – they want to ensure that the legislative process is protected; but they also want to attempt to retroactively block Medicaid expansion.

 In March 2016, the case was dismissed in Superior Court.
 But in May 2016, the Alaska House of Representatives filed an appeal.
-However, the proverbial horse was already miles from the barn, given that Medicaid expansion took effect in September 2015, and the House dropped their appeal in late June, 2016.
+However, the proverbial horse was already miles from the barn, given that Medicaid expansion took effect in September 2015, and the House dropped their appeal in June 2016.

 Do you qualify for Medicaid?